Part Time Punks: Background

-Treacy formed the Television Personalities after hearing the Sex Pistols and Jonathan Richman.
-Unconventional by nature, he has said that at the time he was not that much interested in music and that the band rarely rehearsed.

-The band struggled to decide on a name; early suggestions included the names of well known but old fashioned television hosts such as Nicholas Parsons, Russell Harty, Bruce Forsyth and Hughie Green.
-Eventually they decided on the more generic "Television Personalities".
+Treacy was inspired to form the band after hearing the Sex Pistols.
+Unconventional by nature, he has admitted that he was not very interested in music at the time, and the band rarely rehearsed.
+(Note: The band were struggling to find a name; early suggestions included the names of well-known but by then old-fashioned UK TV hosts such as Nicholas Parsons, Russell Harty, Bruce Forsyth and Hughie Green.
+They eventually decided on the related but generic "Television Personalities".)